BLSQ/dhis2-taskr/doc/user-manual.md

 Let's say you want to rename all indicators starting by "INDX.Y name" to "IND X.Y - name".

 Setting up a dhis2 app requires time and developper knowledge.
-Taskr is a good tradeoff, you can install/update the app from app store.
+Taskr is a good tradeoff, you can install/update the app from the app store.
 With basic programming knowledge or using the standard recipes you can automate already a few tasks without the *initial setup cost*.

 ## 3. Combining multiple api calls is hard for exemple in postman.